CommandDash/commanddash/vscode/README.md

 You're ready to use CommandDash. ✅

-### 🚀 @Agents and /Commands
+## 🚀 @Agents and /Commands

-Explore 100s of agents available in the marketplace - from LLMs, payment gateways to messaging.
+Explore 100s of agents available in the marketplace - from LLMs, Payment Gateways APIs to Messaging SDKs.

 **You can activate an agent and chat with it:**